 - You want to learn real-world applications of algebra to various subjects that you might use in your personal life or job.

 - You are thinking of becoming a business major: MAT 118 is a prerequisite to MAT 120 Business Calculus which is a requirement of most degrees in the business school.
 MAT 118 teaches you the algebra techniques you need to master in order to succeed in MAT 120

 In MAT 118 Students will complete projects in case studies to apply these techniques to real-world situations.
 Students will formulate decisions based on quantitative arguments and communicate these decisions in laymen terms.

 MAT 120 Calculus with Business Applications provides students an opportunity to appreciate certain concepts in fundamental mathematics, especially functions, limits, derivatives, and applications of the derivative with emphasis on applications in business and social sciences.
-This course does not serve as a prerequisite for MAT 292 (Calculus II).
-This is a terminal course and not adequate preparation for MAT 296 Calculus B.
+MAT 120 is a terminal course and not adequate preparation for MAT 296 Calculus B.